ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

 -  Airspeed checks.
 If you have configured an airspeed sensor then the sensor needs to be working.
 -  Logging checks.
-The logging subsystem needs to be working (ie. a microSD must be fitted and working on PX4)
+The logging subsystem needs to be working (ie. a microSD must be fitted and working)
 -  RC Control checks.
 You need to not be in RC failsafe

 Throttle output when disarmed